SATCOM in Mountainous Terrain

 Modeling additional gains and losses

-During communications analyses, it is often necessary to model gains and losses that affect performance but are not defined using built-in analytical models.
-The STK software allows you to model these by specifying miscellaneous gains and losses that can be added to the equation.
-This can be found in both the Transmitter () and Receiver () objects.
+During communications analyses, it is often necessary to model gains and losses that affect performance, but which are not defined using built-in analytical models.
+The STK software allows you to model these by specifying additional gains and losses that can be added to the equation.
+These can be added in both the Transmitter and Receiver objects.

 - Select the Additional Gains and Losses tab.